opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 ### Wait

-This is point where I now know to brew a cup of tea since it will take 5-20 minutes for CloudFront to “progress”.
+This is point where I would brew a cup of tea since it will take 5-20 minutes for CloudFront to “progress”.
 The first couple of times I used CloudFront, I spent more time changing configuration items and waiting for effects to kick in than I actually did reading AWS documentation.
-CloudFront configuration takes a really long time – take time to try to get the configuration correct initially because each further change requires resetting the clock to zero and making another cup of tea!
+CloudFront configuration takes a really long time – take time to try to get the configuration correct initially because each further change requires resetting the clock to zero (and making another cup of tea)!

 <img src="{{ site.image_url }}/{{ page.image[2].src }}" alt="{{ page.image[2].alt }}">